CTurt/dsgmLib/README.md

 [Download dsgmLib](https://github.com/DSGameMaker/dsgmLib/archive/master.zip), and extract the archive to your devkitPro directory (for example `C:\devkitPro`), then rename the directory `dsgmLib-master` to `dsgmLib`.

 Then, create an environment variable called `DSGMLIB` with the value of the path to `dsgmLib.a`, for example `C:\devkitPro\dsgmLib\dsgmLib`.

+Additionally, to make use of dsgmLib's DS to DS multiplayer (NiFi) support you will need dsgmDSWIFI.
+Download the latest version from [here](https://github.com/DSGameMaker/dsgmDSWiFi/releases).
+Extract the files to your libnds `lib` directory (for example `C:\devkitPro\libnds\lib\`), click yes when asked if you want to overwrite files.

 Now open a terminal in the dsgmLib directory.
 Run `ls` to (hopefully) print this list of files and directories: